aserto-dev/express-jwt-aserto/README.md

   function(req, res) { ... });
 ```

-By default, `jwtAuthz` derives the policy name and resource key from the Express route path.
+By default, `jwtAuthz` derives the policy file name and resource key from the Express route path.
 To override this behavior, two optional parameters are available.

 #### arguments

-`jwtAuthz(options[, policyName[, resourceKey]])`:
+`jwtAuthz(options[, packageName[, resourceKey]])`:

-- `options`: a javascript map containing at least `{ authorizerServiceUrl, applicationName }`
+- `options`: a javascript map containing at least `{ authorizerServiceUrl, policyName }`
-- `policyName`: a string representing the package name for the the policy
+- `packageName`: a string representing the policy package name
 - `resourceKey`: a key into the req.params map to extract the resource from

 #### options argument

-- `applicationName`: application name (_required_)
+- `policyName`: Policy name (_required_)
 - `authorizerServiceUrl`: URL of authorizer service (_required_)
 - `authorizerCertFile`: location on the filesystem of the CA certificate that signed the Aserto authorizer self-signed certificate.
 See the "Certificates" section for more information.
 - `disableTlsValidation`: ignore TLS certificate validation when creating a TLS connection to the authorizer.
 Defaults to false.